-July 15: Resignations of Rebekah Brooks, the chief of News Corp.'s British operations, and Les Hinton, publisher of Dow Jones & Co. and one of Murdoch's staunchest allies.
+July 15: Resignations of Rebekah Brooks, the chief of News Corp.'s British operations, and Les Hinton, publisher of The Wall Street Journal's publisher and one of Murdoch's staunchest allies.
 Hinton was chairman of News International during some of the time phone hacking took place.
 Murdoch meets with Milly Dowler's family to apologize.

-July 16: News Corp. apologizes in newspaper ads for "serious wrongdoing" at the News of the World.
+July 16: News Corp. runs a full-page ad in seven British newspapers apologizing for "serious wrongdoing" at the News of the World.

-July 17: Brooks is arrested in scandal.
+July 17: Brooks is arrested by U.K. police in the hacking scandal.
 London police chief Paul Stephenson resigns amid criticism over his alleged links to Neil Wallis, a former News of the World executive editor arrested in the scandal.
-Murdoch publishes another ad, titled "Putting right what's gone wrong."
+Murdoch publishes another ad in British newspapers titled "Putting right what's gone wrong."

-July 19: Murdoch appears at a parliamentary hearing alongside his son James and says he was humbled and ashamed, but accepted no responsibility for wrongdoing.
-James Murdoch, executive chairman of the British newspaper unit, apologizes, but denies he knew hacking was widespread at News of the World.
+July 19: Rupert Murdoch appears at a parliamentary hearing alongside his son James and says he was humbled and ashamed, but accepted no responsibility for wrongdoing.
+James Murdoch, executive chairman of the British newspaper unit, apologizes for the scandal.
+He tells British lawmakers that "these actions do not live up to the standards our company aspires to," but he denies he knew hacking was widespread at News of the World.

-July 21: James Murdoch's former legal adviser and a former editor contest his testimony.
+July 21: James Murdoch's former legal adviser and a former editor contest his testimony to British lawmakers.

 Aug.
-24: U.S. Attorney General Eric Holder calls a report of possible phone hacking targeting 9/11 victims and their families very disturbing and says the department is pursuing a preliminary criminal investigation.
+24: U.S. Attorney General Eric Holder calls a report of possible phone hacking targeting 9/11 victims and their families very disturbing and says the department is pursuing a preliminary criminal investigation of the matter.